Ethical culture as a foundation for value creation

 how progress will be monitored, evaluated and reported: how does your continuous learning cycle work?

-Connect your long-term dreams and goals with concrete actions: your strategy tells you how to organise the journey towards an ethical culture.
+Connect your long-term ambition and goals with concrete actions: your strategy tells you how to organise the journey towards an ethical culture.